-Nosebleeds can be scary but usually causes no harm to children.
+Nosebleeds can be frightening, but they rarely cause harm to children.

 Children usually bleed from the superficial and thin blood vessels that can be seen at the front portion of the nose on the septum, just behind the nostrils.

-The dryness of the nasal lining can also be triggered through frequent exposure to air-conditioning, which increases the risk of nosebleed.
+The dryness of the nasal lining can also be triggered by frequent exposure to air-conditioning, which increases the risk of nosebleeds.

 Nosebleed from the thin, superficial blood vessels may last till puberty.
 After puberty, nosebleeds usually decrease as the nose lining thickens from hormonal changes.